earthpulse/eotdl/README.md

 - `AUTH0_CLIENT_SECRET`: the client secret of the Auth0 application
 - `ADMIN_API_KEY`: the API key to access the admin endpoints

+To run the CLI against a different instance of the API (for example, locally) you need to set the following environment variables:

+- `EOTDL_API_URL`: the URL of the API

 #### Running tests

 First, start docker